 – Lesser competition also means that niche ads on Bing that use long-tail and low volume keywords also tend to work well for small to medium sized businesses.

-– Bing Ads follow a very similar, intuitive format to Google AdWords and so is just as easy to learn to use as AdWords.
+– Bing Ads follow a very similar, intuitive format to Google Ads and so is just as easy to learn to use as Ads.

-– Similarly, the straightforward format means it is easy to integrate and import data from your Google AdWords campaign into Bing Ads.
+– Similarly, the straightforward format means it is easy to integrate and import data from your Google Ads campaign into Bing Ads.

-Obviously there is no clear-cut answer as to whether Bing Ads or Google AdWords will work best for you.
+Obviously there is no clear-cut answer as to whether Bing Ads or Google Ads will work best for you.

 You might want to start out by finding out how many of your browsers come to your site from Google and Bing as this will give you a good indication of the which platform your current clientele prefer to use.